Skip to Main Content

 This LibGuide is designed to direct you to useful resources in the field of Indigenous Theologies.

 Items have been included on this guide for their relevance to the subject area.
-Use the tabs on the side to link to selected reference items, databases, journals, books, ebooks and websites that will provide a useful starting point for your research and study.
+Use the tabs on the side to link to selected reference items, databases, journals, books, eBooks and websites that will provide a useful starting point for your research and study.
 However, they only represent a small selection of the total number of resources available.
 See the Library Hub Guide for further information about locating and accessing relevant resources.

 You may also find useful resources on the related Diversity and Inclusion LibGuide.